cdown/chrisdown.name/posts/2013-07-04-etag-quoting.md

     ETag: 949ffdddf907f30917d6d003538e0865

-While this ETag may appear to be legal, it's actually illegal according to the terms of [RFC 2616][etag-rfc], which specifies the format as quoted-string.
+While this ETag may appear to be legal, it's actually illegal according to the terms of [RFC 2616][etag-rfc], which specifies the format for the opaque-tag as quoted-string.
 The semantics for quoted-string are denoted in [RFC 2822][quoting-rfc]:

 > Strings of characters that include characters other than those allowed in
 > atoms may be represented in a quoted string format, where the characters are